SP26-CSCI-172/final-robo-pioneers/README.md

 Robo Pioneers Final Project Report

 Problem statement:
-The problem we are trying to solve is delivery robots running into obstacles, we want them to avoid obstacles and follow a set path
+The problem we are trying to solve is delivery robots running into obstacles, we want them to avoid obstacles and follow a set path.
+We also want them to be controlled by a remote tho change their modes.

 Chosen sensors and why:
 The Ultrasonic Sensor to detect distance